 - Fashion: Clothing designers, bridal, couture, millinery, fancy dress

 UO students: please refer to the UO Course Equivalency Process and the UO Office of the Registrar Course Equivalency Database.

 Non-UO students: Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

-For Spring Semester 2022 students will live in shared apartments in Central London.
+Students will live in shared apartments in Central London.
 Students will be housed in twin rooms with shared living spaces (kitchen, bathrooms, common space).
 The apartments will be conveniently located in zones 2 or 3 in London.
 Students will be within walking distance of the London Tube, local grocers, restaurants, and cafés.
 Each apartment is fully furnished with beds, desks and a kitchen table and chairs.
 The kitchens are equipped with refrigerator, stove, microwave utensils, plates, glasses, and cookware.
 All apartments have wireless internet access, a washing machine, bed linens, and 24/7 emergency support.
 Your program application will have a housing questionnaire to gather information and assist with roommate assignments.
-Please note that students may share an apartment with students of a different gender, however bedrooms and bathrooms will be single gender.
+Please note that students may share an apartment with students of a different gender.

 GEO programs are under continuous review during this period of global uncertainty and limited travel.
 All program details outlined on this page, including program cost, are subject to change if global or location-specific conditions require modifications to program structure.

 To learn more about COVID regulations while studying abroad, visit our FAQ page.